AdobeDocs/analytics.en/help/integrate/c-audience-analytics/mc-audiences-aam.md

 * You are a customer of both Audience Manager and Adobe Analytics.
 * You are an Audience Manager admin.
 * You are using the Identity Service v1.5 or later.
-* Adobe Audience Manager and Adobe Analytics report suites are mapped to the same Experience Cloud organization.
+* Adobe Audience Manager and Adobe Analytics report suites are mapped to the same CX Enterprise organization.
 * You use [server-side forwarding](/help/admin/tools/manage-rs/edit-settings/general/c-server-side-forwarding/ssf.md) and have implemented the [Audience Management module](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-other-solutions/audience-management-module.html) (no DIL code) - AppMeasurement 1.5 or later.

 These prerequisites are described in the [Audience Analytics Workflow](/help/integrate/c-audience-analytics/c-workflow/audiences-workflow.md).